gustavozapata/diabetes-mobile-app/README.md

 - Async Storage - Persistent storage

 #### Installation
+Create a file named 'local.js' with a single line `export const host = "http://<IP_ADDRESS>:4000`
+Make sure you add the IP address of your computer.
+Then:
 - cd client
 - npm install
 - npm start

-To make requests from client to server: create a file named 'local.js' with a single line `export const host = "http://<IP_ADDRESS>:4000`
-Make sure you add the IP address of your computer

 ### Server app